 - Indigestion symptoms (gas, bloating, etc)

-- Sluggishness after food
+- Sluggishness or sleepiness after food

 - General feelings of heaviness and lethargy